Portrait of Dong Hou

 Research Lab

-At DHLab, our research aims to understand and control material properties for electrochemical energy applications, while advancing the fundamental knowledge of materials electrochemistry and solid-state physics.
-Our projects span the design, synthesis, processing, characterization, and application of cutting-edge energy materials, including those used in batteries, catalysis, ferroelectrics, and capacitors.
+At DHLab, we seek to understand and control material properties for electrochemical energy applications while advancing fundamental knowledge in materials electrochemistry and solid-state physics.
+Our research spans the design, synthesis, processing, characterization, and application of functional materials for batteries, catalysis, ferroelectrics, capacitors, fuel cells, and related energy systems.
+By integrating synthesis, electrochemistry, crystallography, spectroscopy, multiscale characterization, and data-enabled analysis, we aim to develop structure-informed insights that guide next-generation materials design.

 • Our lab members